 Painter of Flowers and Country Life

-I'm a painter based in Hadleigh, Suffolk, who paints still-life, landscape and occasionally dogs by commission.
-Further to studying Art and the History of Art at A' Level and experimenting with pastel in the aftermath, I undertook an Oil Painting Diploma at the Norfolk Painting School, graduating in 2021.
+I'm a painter based in Hadleigh, Suffolk, who paints flowers plein air and in the studio.
+I occasionally paint dogs by commission also, as well as landscape.
+Having studied Art at A' level and experimented with pastel in the aftermath, I undertook an Oil Painting Diploma at the Norfolk Painting School, graduating in 2021.
 It was here that I studied the Old Masters in depth and found new ways to express myself in paint.
+Excited by my initial experiments with colour and pattern, I turned to flowers as my genre of choice.

 Teaching

 I offer one-to-one and small group tuition at my studio in Hadleigh.
-If you'd like to come and paint some flowers with me or learn the basics of painting animals or still-life, please drop me a line ... and click here for Workshops.
+If you'd like to come and paint some flowers with me or enjoy some tuition in your own garden, please drop me a line ... and click here for Workshops.

 Previous exhibitions: